 If you’re looking to open a business where your income will stay steady year-round, even during recessions, then it may be time to start saving up to open your own laundromat.

 Laundromats provide customers with the use of their washing machines and dryers.
-The machines may be coin-operated or card-operated, allowing laundromat attendants to focus on solving problems, rather than on taking payments and monitoring machine use.
+The machines may be coin-operated or card-operated, allowing laundromat attendants to focus on solving problems rather than on taking payments and monitoring machine use.
 Some laundromats are located in freestanding buildings, while others may be located within apartments or college dormitories.
-No major laundromat chains or franchises dominate the industry which is great for individual entrepreneurs.
-To accommodate customers’ schedules, many laundromats open early in the morning and close late at night, though some are open 24 hours a day.
+No major laundromat chains or franchises dominate the industry, which is great for individual entrepreneurs.
+Many laundromats open early in the morning and close late at night to accommodate customers’ schedules, though some are open 24 hours a day.

 As disposable income has increased for many Americans, some Americans have purchased their own in-home laundry machines or have opted to use drop-off and pickup laundry services, creating competition (or opportunities) for laundromats.

-Digital payment systems are revolutionizing the laundromat industry.
+Digital payment systems are revolutionizing the laundry industry.
 These digital systems offer more flexible pricing options and a more automated system, which means minimal oversight is required with these new options.
-Because laundromats can hire fewer staff to monitor the machines, that excess money can go toward other items like televisions, Wi-Fi, and other amenities that help to draw in customers – or profits for the owner.
+With less staff needed to monitor the machines, the excess money can go toward other items like televisions, Wi-Fi, and other amenities that help draw in customers or profits for the owner.

 Most laundromats target adults who do not have washers and dryers in their homes or apartments.
 In some cases, a laundromat’s target audience may be college students.

 The laundromat’s location will partially determine its target audience.
 According to Martin Ray Laundromat Systems, Inc., 87% of a laundromat’s customers live within a mile of the business, and over 60% of the customers at an average laundromat are women.
 Laundromat customers tend to have lower incomes, with their average annual income being $28,000.